morgangiraud/morgangiraud.github.io/src/cv/cv-morgan-giraud.md

 Co-founded the startup Explee as its CTO: an online platform for creating animated videos.

-- Developed the entire technical stack for Explee.
+- Developed the entire technical stack of a complex distributed web application.
-- Built and managed a complex distributed web application infrastructure using AWS, Docker.
+- Built and managed infrastructure using AWS and Docker.
-- Designed and developed the video rendering engine in JavaScript.
-- Created computer vision algorithms for automatic drawing.
+- Created the Javascript video rendering engine and computer vision algorithms for automatic drawing.
-- Designed an managed the MySQL database.

-<div class="page"></div>

 ## EDUCATION:

 <div class="container">
-    <h3 class="left"> Telecom SudParis - Engineer's Degree (MSc in Computer Science)</h3>
+    <h4 class="left"> Telecom SudParis - Engineer's Degree (MSc in Comp.
+Sci.)</h3>
     <div class="right">
         <em>2009 - 2012 | Location: Evry, France.</em>
     </div>